gregr/ina/nscheme/README.md

     - Motivated by a desire to textually specify proper fractions, but more general
     - e.g., 5/3 could be written as 1+2/3, or as 1+1/3+1/3, or as +18-20+3+7/3-3/3-2/3e0
   - Complex numbers are not built in.
-- First-class control operators produce continuations that are one-shot.
-  - No primitive operators produce multi-shot, delimited continuations.
-  - These operators only produce virtual thread contexts and same-thread escape continuations.
+- There are no operators that directly capture continuations.
+First-class control context operators manipulate disjoint call stacks, and avoid copying frames.
+They have the same expressiveness as one-shot delimited continuations.
 - There is no prescribed object-level error handling model.
-  - You can define your own handling using escape continuations and dynamically-scoped parameters.
+  - You can define your own handling using control contexts and dynamically-scoped parameters.

 ## Run tests and bootstrap